speedwave319/speedwave319.github.io/_posts/2025-12-28-math-problem.md

 (a) Find the expected value of lightning striking in $1$ chuck in an hour.

 (b) Using the value in (a), or otherwise, find the probability there are at least $1$ lighting strike in $1$ loaded chuck in an hour.

-(hint: you may assume the probability follows the poisson distribution).
+Correct your answer to 5 decemial places.

 (c) The weather is considered _severe_ when more than $9$ chucks have at least $1$ lightning strike over an hour.